MrAnderson-1999/moveo_nginx/README.md

 - **Application Load Balancer (ALB)**: Directs HTTP traffic to the Nginx server.
 - **Route 53**: Manages DNS for ALB.
 - **Security Measures**: Security Groups and Network ACLs to regulate traffic flow.
---
-- **Automated Microk8s Single noded Cluster Deployment**: ```user_data``` script initiated when cluster ec2 start. it cloning the repo, download and install microk8s, run deployment  ```nginx.yaml```
+- **Automates the Microk8s Single noded Cluster setup**:```user_data``` script initiated when cluster ec2 start. it cloning the repo, download and install microk8s, run deployment  ```nginx.yaml```
-- **Bastion instance for reaching the Cluster**: The Cluster is configured to be sshable only from the Bastion using the same key-pair as for the Bastion
+- **Bastion**: The Cluster is configured to be sshable only from the Bastion using the same key-pair as for the Bastion
+- **NAT**: The Iac deploys Kubernetes cluster on a private subnet, it (and the kubernetes server API) can access internet using NAT
+- **Kube Deployment**: The cluster deploys an Nginx deployment on port 80, and get exposed from the instance via NodePort 30007
+- **A record provisioning**: An A record is created and ponited to the ALB id, which listens on port 80/443 and forward to the Cluster instance as HTTP traffic on port 30007

 ## Repository Structure
 - ```main.tf```: Core Terraform configuration, VPC, Subnets, Route tables and assosiations, NAT and Elastic ip
 - ```variables.tf```: Definitions for readability  and customization.